OscarSanner/polybar-optimus-manager/README.md

 # polybar-optimus-manager

+##### This script has been pulled into the repository [Polybar-Scripts](https://github.com/polybar/polybar-scripts) and the version found there is more up to date.

 A script that shows the current GPU in use, given that the GPUs are managed by optimus-manager.
 The script also allows for switching in one click.

 ![polybar-optimus-manager](screenshots/1.png)